forkdelta/tokenbase/.github/probot/update-token-information-first-contact.md

 **Next steps:**

-- Please make sure your request follows the [required format](https://github.com/forkdelta/tokenbase/blob/master/.github/ISSUE_TEMPLATE/add-a-new-token.md) and that the information provided is complete and accurate.
-This will improve the speed of processing your request greatly.
 - Keep an eye on this issue.
-We will post all follow-up and additional questions here, at [`https://github.com/forkdelta/tokenbase/issues/{{ issue.number }}`](https://github.com/forkdelta/tokenbase/issues/{{ issue.number }}).
+We will post any follow-up here, at [`https://github.com/forkdelta/tokenbase/issues/{{ issue.number }}`](https://github.com/forkdelta/tokenbase/issues/{{ issue.number }}).
-- You can expect to hear back from us within 8 weeks.
+- You can expect to hear from us within 2 weeks.
-- You will receive a notification once your request has been reviewed for completeness and accepted.
-- You will receive another notification when the token you requested is about to be added, along with the date when it is added.
+- We will let you know once the changes you have requested are ready to be published.
+- We will let you know again once the changes you have requested are live.